-Advice on the detailed operation of this policy, the definition and nature of the local housing needs to be met, the tariff system to be used, and the mechanisms for delivery of the affordable housing, will be set out in a Supplementary Planning Document on affordable housing.
+Advice on the detailed operation of this policy, the definition and nature of the local housing needs to be met, the tariff system to be used, and the mechanisms for delivery of the affordable housing, will be set out in the Developer Contributions SPD.

-3.14.13 This policy will provide the basis of detailed negotiation with residential developers.
-In all cases the Council will seek the maximum reasonable amount of affordable housing in negotiating on individual schemes and will have regard to its affordability and tenurebalance targets; the suitability of the site for different types of affordable housing provision; and the economics of site provision, taking into account any abnormal site development costs, the availability of subsidy and any other relevant planning requirements.
+- 3.12.10 This policy will provide the basis of detailed negotiation with residential developers.
+In all cases the Council will seek the maximum reasonable amount of affordable housing in negotiating on individual schemes and will have regard to its affordability and tenure-balance targets; the suitability of the site for different types of affordable housing provision; and the economics of site provision, taking into account any abnormal site development costs, the availability of subsidy and any other relevant planning requirements.
 The 20% and 40% figures in the policy will be regarded as baseline targets and developers will need to demonstrate why the particular targets could not be met in any specific case.
-The contribution this policy makes to meeting the overall 35% affordable housing target for Epsom and Ewell will be kept under review.

-- 3.14.14 Other than in exceptional circumstances the provision of the affordable housing should be made on site.
+The contribution this policy makes to meeting the overall 35% affordable housing target for Epsom and Ewell will be kept under review. - 3.12.11 Other than in exceptional circumstances the provision of the affordable housing should be made on site.
 Where there are specific and overriding site constraints, or where development-specific issues inhibit the provision of affordable housing, off site provision or financial contributions may be acceptable.
 In these instances, the proposal will need to reflect the fact that the facilitating site will be developed for 100% private market housing, and the proportion of affordable housing units sought, or financial contribution offered, calculated accordingly.
-This may also be required where, following negotiation, the units to be developed do not match the housing needs of those requiring affordable dwellings. - 3.14.15 The percentages of affordable housing to be sought have been set against the background of the most recent Housing Needs survey published in 2004.
-These will be subject to periodic review when future housing market assessments and local needs surveys are carried out.
-Any revision to the policies will be made as part of a future Development Plan Document and therefore be the subject of full public consultation and appraisal.
+This may also be required where, following negotiation, the units to be developed do not match the housing needs of those requiring affordable dwellings. - 3.12.12 In addition to on-site contributions from developers, meeting the overall levels of affordable housing proposed in this plan, and achieving the required balance between social rented and intermediate affordable housing, will depend upon continued financial subsidy from a variety of sources.
+These sources include the National Affordable Housing Programme (NAHP), via Housing Associations, and contributions from the Council's capital reserves or from landholdings.
+The level of public funding subsidy required will vary between the different types of affordable housing being provided.
+It is the Council's intention to deploy negotiated commuted sums where appropriate to top up NAHP funding should this be necessary.
+The Council considers that based on recent levels of public funding, the affordable housing targets in this plan are achievable.
+However should there be a significant reduction in the level of funding through the NAHP, the Council may need to reconsider its housing programme and its affordable housing targets.
+Further information on the level of subsidy funding available for specific affordable housing schemes, and on the current availability of public funding to support the Council's housing programme, will be made generally available in the Developer Contributions and Housing Delivery SPDs, and to individual developers as part of the proposed 'open book' approach to site viability assessment.

-- Annual number of affordable dwellings provided as part of completed developments, and as a proportion of the total completions - Annual numbers of social rented and other types of affordable housing, and as a proportion of the total completions
+- Number of affordable housing units completed per annum (and as a % of total net completions) - Number of social rented and intermediate affordable housing units per annum (and as a % of total affordable housing completions)